I kissed a girl

 Gay girl Rachel Gilson came from a broken family.
 Her parents met in a gay club, and she only learned of her dad when she was 10 years old.
 He abandoned Rachel and her mom after physically abusing them.
 She didn’t have fond memories growing up, and at 14, she had a boyfriend.

 A year later, Rachel met a beautiful girl in class.
 Her classmate asked her to come to her house to help her study.
 They met, and soon enough, Rachel felt a special connection with her.
-Rachel was physically and emotionally attracted to her and began to pursue a relationship.

 Studying at Yale, Descarte’s “I think, therefore I am” caused Rachel to wonder if God exists.
 Googling God, she found Jesus.
 “The articles and scriptures I found gave a decidedly different impression,” she told Christianity Today.

 Her wrong perception of who Jesus is beginning to change.
 Eventually, she knew what God wanted her to do, but it wasn’t easy.

 It wasn’t really about “being gay” that bothered her.
 Her guilt was her refusal to be the kind of person Jesus wants her to be.
 Consequently, she gave up the relationship and depended on God’s grace to overcome it.

 She became a true follower of Christ and ditched the gay life for what God wanted in her life.